apache/tvm-rfcs/rfcs/add_paddlepaddle_frontend.md

 ```

 PaddlePaddle's deployment is supported by Paddle Inference/Paddle Lite/OpenVINO/Tengine/Adlik now.
 We noticed that there are lots of developers converting models to ONNX format for the compatibility with TVM, but only a limited number of models are convertible due to lack of ONNX operators.
-Based on this background, we proposed this RFC PaddlePaddle frontend for TVM, improving usability for PaddlePaddle users and enhancing the compatibility between PaddlePaddle and TVM.
+Based on this background, we proposed this RFC to add a PaddlePaddle frontend for TVM, improving usability for PaddlePaddle users and enhancing the compatibility between PaddlePaddle and TVM.

 # Guide-level explanation